 Just compare VCUarts with other top art schools:

 Undergraduate Program Comparison

-A full-time VCUarts student pays an additional $925 per semester for program-specific materials, services and equipment.
+Full-time VCUarts students pay an additional $1880 per academic year for program-specific materials, services and equipment.

 Scholarships are available from the university, VCUarts and our departments—and in many cases, you’ll be considered automatically when you apply for admission.
 Nearly two-thirds of accepted first-year VCUarts students are offered a scholarship.

-VCU Financial Aid helps students seeking federal aid, loans, grants and scholarships.
+VCU Student Financial Management Center helps students seeking federal aid, loans, grants and scholarships.
 Eligibility depends on your academic and financial circumstances, but most students qualify for some form of aid.
-To be considered, complete a Free Application for Federal Student Aid (FAFSA) by the priority deadline of March 1.
+To be considered, complete a Free Application for Federal Student Aid (FAFSA) by the priority deadline of February 1.